shivarajmulimani/JobAgent/README.md

 2. Then it lets you collect publicly available jobs from various internet sources using jobspy open source library.
 3. Later application tells what is missing in your resume and what matches from your resume against the job requirements.
 4. At the end it also helps you how your resume can be updated if you qualify the relevant jobs.
+5. The collected resume, jobs and updated resume only remains for the duration of session, Application is designed with a intent to not store any mentioned data.

 ## Process Flow